Breaking Up (1985 film): Production

 The film was based on a 1983 juvenile literature novel by Frank Willmott which was written from the point of view of fifteen year old Mark.
 The book was a best seller.

+Reception

+Bronwyn Watson in the Sydney Morning Herald's The Guide wrote "Written by Frank Willmott and directed by Kathy Mueller, Breaking Up is an excellent, yet rather distressing, production" and adds it is "also interesting because it is filmed from a teenager's perspective, rather than from an adult one."

 Awards

 Candy Raymond's performance won her a 1986 AFI Award for Best Actress in a Telefeature.